Search

 In contrast to the violent impulses of these operatic heroines, in the next composition performed, the wildest moment comes in a famous musical depiction of a storm.
 The fact that this does not take place until the fourth movement does not mean Beethoven’s Symphony No. 6 lacks drama of course.
 At the time of writing, the symphonic form was seen as being dramatic, and Beethoven’s compositions support such a view in terms of their structure, treatment of thematic material, internal cohesion, and tension.
 In the case of the “Pastoral” Symphony, even its subtitle – “Recollections of Life in the Countryside” – captures this overall impression too.

 Italian conductor Giovanni Antonini has devoted his whole life to historically informed interpretations of early music.
-Audiences can therefore expect a stylistic approach to one of the most frequently played compositions of the classical era.
+Audiences can therefore expect a stylistic approach to one of the most frequently played compositions of the Classical era.
 It was thanks to an unsuccessful violin audition that Antonini decided to study the recorder instead and go onto discover the world of Baroque music.
 As he himself recalls, he had a great advantage because at the time he did not have many artistic models to rely on and simply imitate, so he had to seek out interpretive approaches of his own.
 He was obviously very successful, as is shown by his many guest appearances with top orchestras around the world and his regular and warmly welcomed appearances to the Rudolfinum.

 Performers

-Magdalena Kožená soprano
+Magdalena Kožená mezzo-soprano

 Magdalena Kožená, Chevalier de l’Ordre des Arts et des Lettres, is one of the most successful Czech singers of today.
 Although she now lives in Berlin, she often comes back to the Czech Republic to join the Czech Philharmonic, either together with her husband Simon Rattle or for a concert on her own, this time conducted by Giovanni Antonini.
 She has collaborated with this conductor for a long time, appearing, inter alia, in the Classical repertoire.
 In 2006 she went on tour with Antonini’s ensemble Il Giardino Armonico; in 2019 her performance in the program with Mozart and Gluck arias with Antonini and the Orchestra of the Age of Enlightenment was a great success.